Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 ::::
 :::::::::::::::::::::::::::::::::::::::::::::::::

-We are now only one step away from reaching the word frequencies in the entire text collections by Marlowe and Shakespeare.
-Whereas the `token_count` function only counts words in a single text file, we have dictionaries that contain multiple text files: four texts by Marlowe and nine by Shakespeare.
-So we need a further function that takes a dictionary — and not a single text file — and counts the words in all of the texts that exist as the values of keys in that dictionary.
+We are now just one step away from obtaining the word frequencies in the entire text collections by Marlowe and Shakespeare.
+While the `token_count` function only counts words in a single text file, we have dictionaries that contain multiple text files: four texts by Marlowe and nine by Shakespeare.

-This way, we can count words not in a single text, but in a collection of texts written by a single author.
+Therefore, we need an additional function that takes a dictionary — not just a single text file — and counts the words in all the texts that exist as the values of keys in that dictionary.
+This approach allows us to count words not in a single text, but across a collection of texts written by a single author.

-Writing this new function is going to be relatively easy, because we are going to integrate the `token_count` function within it, which does most of the job for us:
+Writing this new function will be relatively easy, as we will integrate the `token_count` function within it, which handles most of the work for us.

 ``` python
 def token_frequency_count (text_dict):